azkiflay/terraform/README.md

 As indicated by ("**resources": []**) in Figure 12, it can be seen that there are no resources according to the **terraform.state** file in the local host that belong to the team member who issued the **terraform destroy**.
 But how can other team members know about the fact that all resources have been destroyed now?
 Surely, they would have known if they had access to the latest **terraform.state**.
 The problem arose because of the fact that each team member is working on a local **terraform.state** file.
 To solve this problem, the team can work using a centralized copy of **terraform.state**.

 Working using a centralized **terraform.state** enables team members to know the latest state of the infrastructure before the make changes to it.
 However, when working using a shared **terraform.state**, there is a need to avoid a race condition in situations where multiple team members try to make changes.
 The possibility for a race condition is solved using locking mechanism.
 When a team member is making changes to the **terraform.state**, the file is locked from access by others.
 Other team members make their changes only after they are given access to the file lock.
-Effectively, the locking mechanism blocks concurrent Terraform process to apply changes to infrastructure, avoiding file access conflcts, data loss, and corruption of the state of the infrastructure.
+Effectively, the locking mechanism blocks concurrent Terraform process to apply changes to infrastructure, avoiding file access conflicts, data loss, and corruption of the state of the infrastructure.

 ## Remote Backend to Store Terraform State
 While Version Control Systems (VCS) such as Git are great for storing your Terraform code, VCSes are not good for storing **terraform.state** file.
 Because VCSes do not provide locking mechanism, which is critical for **terraform.state**.
 Moreover, **secrets** used in Terraform **resources** are stored in plain text.
 Therefore, storing **terraform.state** in VCSes such as Git would expose secrets, compromising the security of and access to your infrastructure.